mangledbottles/OpenFlow-Forwarding/README.md

 The OpenFlow network consists of a number of **routers** that **forward message**s and are controlled by a centralised switcher.

+The switcher is a simple device that allows the routers to communicate with each other.
+It also allows the routers to communicate with the network.

 ## Project Structure
 This project is divided into the following sections:
 - [/Server](/Server)